-ECPM’s team consists of 21 employees, 2 participants in the civic service programme, and 5 interns in the years in which the World Congresses are held (every three years).
-Outside these periods, the association has 16 employees and interns and is structured around four divisions: management and finance, international programmes, teaching and awareness-raising, and communication.
+ECPM’s team consists of 21 employees and interns in the years in which the World Congresses are held (every three years).
+Outside these periods, the association has 16 employees and interns and is structured around different divisions: management and finance, international programmes, teaching and awareness-raising, and communication.

 Management and administration

 Advocacy and Human Rights Public Policy Specialist, Raphael is working on the different UN Bodies and the different Death Penalty thematics (minorities, foreign fighters, terrorism, discriminations, political Instrumentalization).
 Raphaël had worked in the past for different International Solidarity organisations as well as Red Cross, Caritas France or the French Ministry of Foreign Affairs, in Africa (Chad, Niger, Cameroon) and Asia (Indonesia, Sri Lanka India).
 He represents ECPM within ECOSOC at the UN and develops an ongoing dialogue with diplomats of abolitionist and retentionist states as parliamentarians from many countries around the world to advance abolitionist strategies.

 Ariane Grésillon, Deputy Executive Director

 Ariane Grésillon is responsible for developing partnerships, recruitment and management of human resources, and overseeing monitoring and evaluation of the association’s programmes in France and abroad.